A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 This may include dedicated hands-on experience in the Emergency Department performing diagnostic ultrasounds and FAST scans under the supervision of Emergency Medicine providers.
 There may also be opportunities to learn more about the role of interventional radiology in the management of trauma patients.

-Pain Management & Regional Anesthesia in Trauma
+Pain Management and Regional Anesthesia in Trauma

-The Fellow may be scheduled with the regional anesthesia team to participate in self-performed or supervised peripheral nerve blocks.
+The clinical instructor may be scheduled with the regional anesthesia team to participate in self-performed or supervised peripheral nerve blocks.
 They will learn about the role of regional anesthesia in acute traumatic pain management.
 In addition, they can gain exposure to the Inpatient Acute Pain Service, which manages all catheter-related pain issues in post-surgical and trauma patients.

 Surgical Critical Care